 The programmable toy also has a “pet mode” to feed, pet, or even make the animal dance or sing.

-Learning Resources Coding Critters Ranger & Zip, Toy of the Year Award Winner, Interactive STEM Coding Toy, Early Coding Toy for Kids, 22 Piece Set, Ages 4+, Gifts for Boys and Girls
+Learning Resources Coding Critters Ranger & Zip, Screen-Free Early Coding Toy For Kids, Interactive STEM Coding Pet, 22 Piece Set, Ages 4+, Gifts for Boys and Girls

 The Coding critters not only teach coding concepts but are useful for teaching the idea behind following instructions.
 Your children will read a companion book and program an animal to move the story along by playing hide-and-seek, fetch, or other fun activities.